psg-mit/probzelus-oopsla21/README.md

-# Artifact README
+# OOPSLA 2021 Artifact

 This artifact is being submitted to support the paper "Statically Bounded-Memory Delayed Sampling for Probabilistic Streams".

 This artifact contains:

 - `README.md` this document,
-- `muf-oopsla2021.ova` a virtual machine containing source code, pre-built binaries, and benchmark programs,
+- `muf-oopsla2021.ova` a virtual machine containing source code, pre-built binaries, and tests,
 - The source code of the compiler and runtime (`/src`) and the tests (`/tests`).

 ### Claims Supported by Artifact